 The look of countertops does a lot for the kitchen’s personality.
-Choose from many countertop laminates available, or you may like Corian or granite countertops, in a color or shape to suit your style and meal preparation habits.
+Choose from many countertop laminates available, or you may like Corian countertops, in a color or shape to suit your style and meal preparation habits.

 A backsplash gives depth of color and texture to walls.
 Upgrade to a full tile or glass kitchen backsplash in the latest styles and colors to protect your walls from water or grease splatters while keeping them modern.